 This timeline gives a chronological listing of the main events in English History for the years 880 – 889

-The king of Wessex for this period:
+The king of Wessex for this period was Alfred the Great

 A group of Vikings arrived in England and attacked Rochester in Kent.
 However, Rochester had been fortified by King Alfred and was able to withstand the attack until help came.

 King Alfred took control of London (Lundenburgh) from the Vikings.
 However, as it was technically in the Kingdom of Mercia he placed the city under the protection of Aethelred of Mercia.